clockworksspheres/ramdisk/README.md

 ## Windows

-Will call a currently available ramdisk executable, like [AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
+Calls a currently available ramdisk creator, [AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
 Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
 The AIM Toolkit must be installed prior to using this project.

-Prototype in flux, may or may not work.
+Currently working, but only with drive letters (ie: R:, L:\)

 ## Languages

-Currently written/tested in only python v3.9+
+Currently written/tested in only python v3.9+, but examples do not work (specifically ramdisk-setup.py) with the latest version of python

 Future plans to duplicate libraries, tests and examples in other languages as well.
 Potential next language targets are Go and Rust.